-- n. establish standing committees as required to advise the Academic Board on a variety of academic matters and to implement initiatives; - o. approve the Learning and Teaching Plan to formalise the principles for learning and teaching in accordance with the Institution's strategic directions; - p. annually report to the Board of Directors on the quality of learning, teaching and scholarly activities;
+- n. establish standing committees as required to advise the Academic Board on a variety of academic matters and to implement initiatives; - o. endorse the annual academic plan to formalise the principles for learning and teaching in accordance with the Institution's strategic directions;

-- q. monitor reports from Academic Board standing committees to ensure that their referred responsibilities are discharged; and - r. ensure that academic delegations are effectively implemented.
+- p. annually report to the Board of Directors on the quality of learning, teaching and scholarly activities: - q. monitor reports from Academic Board standing committees to ensure that their referred responsibilities are discharged; and - r. ensure that academic delegations are effectively implemented.